 Science Shop projects are typically undertaken by later-stage students such as final year undergraduate students and Masters students as part of the students' academic requirement.
 They are intended to be cost-effective research projects as they are usually funded by research monies already made available to the department for student research from the central funding system (usually there is an allocation of a small amount of funding for each final year undergraduate research project).
-In some examples, such as the Case Study below, the project may be undertaken as part of a PhD project which would require additional funding streams etc. Science Shop staff may also undertake some research on behalf of a CSO or may identify an interested researcher within the academic institution who would be willing to work for free with the CSO (although in some institutions they may require leave of absence from their paid duties for such free gratis work or be expected to conduct such activities outside of work hours).
+In some examples, such as the Case Study below, the project may be undertaken as part of a PhD project which would require additional funding with monies sourced from national funding agencies, charities, European funding streams etc. Science Shop staff may also undertake some research on behalf of a CSO or may identify an interested researcher within the academic institution who would be willing to work for free with the CSO (although in some institutions they may require leave of absence from their paid duties for such free gratis work or be expected to conduct such activities outside of work hours).